SmartX-Labs/SmartX-Mini/SmartX-Mini-2026/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 ### 2-2-1.
 (PI) Check Network Configuration

 Now, eject the SD card, insert it into the Pi, and power it on.

+HypriotOS has SSH server enabled by default, so from now on, you can access Pi from the NUC's terminal via SSH.
+From the NUC's terminal, enter the following command to access Pi.
 The default login credentials are (ID: `pi`, Password: `1234`).

-HypriotOS는 기본적으로 SSH 서버가 활성화되어 있으므로, 이제부터 NUC의 터미널에서 SSH를 통해 Pi에 접속하여 작업합니다.
-NUC의 터미널에서 다음 명령어를 입력하여 Pi에 접속합니다.
-ID는 `pi`, Password는 `1234` 입니다.

 ```bash
 ssh pi@<PI_IP>